 - Add the spices: coriander, turmeric, garam masala, cumin and curry blend to the onion mixture and stir until spice bloom and are aromatic.

-- Add pureed tomatoes and bring to a simmer.
+- Add pureed tomatoes (do not use tomato sauce, it lends a cooked tomato taste to the dish that is not wanted) and bring to a simmer.

 - Add chopped spinach to skillet in four separate batches allowing it to cook and wilt before adding more.